-March 21-25: Spring Break!
+March 20-24: Spring Break!
 Internship attendance is not required during spring break, as the Internship Coordinator cannot supervise.
 Make sure you let your internship supervisor know ahead of time whether or not you plan to attend this week.

-April 21: Last day of internship.
+April 27: Last day of internship.

-April 25-May 13: Mandatory presentation preparation, both asynchronous and live events.
-Date/Time TBD, between May 10 and 18: Internship/Capstone Symposium!
+April 28-May 9: Mandatory presentation preparation, both asynchronous and live events.
+Date/Time TBD, likely May 12 afternoon/evening: Internship/Capstone Symposium!
 This is where you present!

-Due dates for internship timesheets (turned in to internship coordinator), daily notes (turned in to BI instructor), and reflection journals (submitted via Turnitin).
+Due dates for internship timesheets (turned in to internship coordinator), daily notes (turned in to internship coordinator), and reflection journals (submitted to BI instructor via Turnitin).
 Put these dates in your calendar:

-January 28, February 11, February 25, March 11, April 1, April 15, April 22
+January 13, January 27, February 10, February 24, March 10, March 31, April 14, April 28

-1 Second semester dates are subject to change due to SLPS schedule, Symposium date finalization, and other unforeseen circumstances.
+1 Dates are subject to change due to SLPS schedule, Learn & Earn requirements, and other unforeseen circumstances.